 Simply give your provider notice that you're leaving (usually 30 days) and start comparing deals that are available to you.
 Though always remember that advertised speeds are just an indication of the speed you may get – they're based on the average speed received by at least 50% of a provider's current customer base between 8pm and 10pm.

 - Don't want to switch?
 Haggle a better deal.
 Broadband firms are among the easiest to haggle with.
-For top tips, see our Haggle with Service Providers guide.
+For top tips, see our Haggle with service providers guide.

 Even if you're in contract – which means you are tied in for a set period (often 18 or 24 months) and would be charged to leave early – there could be a way to ditch and switch penalty-free, depending on when you signed up to your current broadband deal.
+See Can I leave my broadband contract early?

 If you're in contract and experiencing slow speeds – but above the guaranteed minimum – your provider may allow you to upgrade or send better equipment to boost your speed.